justim/access/docs/presenters.md

 ### Dependency injection

 Sometimes you need a bit more information than just the entity you are converting, like some service to generate URLs.
-The presenter functions like a rudimentary dependency container.
+The presenter behaves like a rudimentary dependency container.
 First you need access to the `Presenter` that is used for the actual presenting, so far we've only looked at the shortcuts to skip creating a `Presenter`.
-To get an presenter you can just call `createPresenter` on the [database](database) instance.
+To get a presenter you can just call `createPresenter` on the [database](database) instance.

 ```php